 Atlas Copco maintains lists of substances that are either prohibited or restricted due to their potential negative impact on health or the environment.
 Compliance with these lists is part of our business partner criteria for evaluating business partners.
 Substances of concern are substances that may pose a risk to human health or the environment.
 To ensure Atlas Copco products and processes meet legal and customer requirements, and that exposure to hazardous chemicals and materials is minimized, substances of concern are controlled through our Atlas Copco Prohibited and Declarable list.
 We make sure that our suppliers live up to our high standards via our dedicated Supplier Quality Assurance teams.

 Distinction is made between Prohibited, Phase-out and Declarable substances:

-Business partners shall check for compliance using the lists (lined below) and take following actions
+Business partners must check their own compliance using the lists (linked below) and take the following actions:

 |Prohibited substances||Phase-out substances||Declarable substances|

 All substances in the Prohibited list and Declarable list are also contained in an extended list with different filters to make compliance easier for suppliers.

 We expect our suppliers to adhere to these lists, as well as to any applicable national legislation.